Are the events that surface during age regression real?

 When we are powerless to do anything about how we think, feel or act, it generates anxiety.
 We don’t feel in control of our life.
 When this happens it’s common to conclude that there is something “wrong” with us.

-The purpose of regression hypnosis is unlearning.
+The good news is that what has been learned can be unlearned.
+This is the purpose of regression hypnosis - unlearning.
 We do that by locating the situation in which problematic learning occurred then find what is needed to change it.

 The Conscious Mind needs control.